sgallagher/baseruntime-docker-tests/README.md

 The smoke.py script needs to access a base-runtime compiler test resource directory.
 The default path is 'resources/hello-world' relative to the directory where the test script resides.
 This path can be overridden with the 'compiler-test-dir' parameter.

-### docker-image-name - path to mock configuration file

-All of the scripts need to know the name to use for the base-runtime docker image.
-The default name is 'base-runtime-smoke'.
-This name can be overridden with the 'docker-image-name' parameter.